 Waller: The truth is that I don’t lose anything from supporting someone else and supporting them win.
 Even if there’s another cannabis company, and they all happen to be all women (like Dalilah Cann), and another black CTO and they are doing the exact same idea as us – at the end of the day, I think your hard work, your effort and how genuine you are will help with the projections of how successful you are.
 I don’t need to tarnish another brand or hate another person just because they’re doing phenomenal.
 I can clap for you and also still win.
 And most people don’t think that.

 I’m just a positive person and, beyond that, I’m super grateful for life.
 I value more so being genuine and having relationships with my people, black people, and also women.
 But it took me a while to get there.
-I used to look at women, powerful women, I would be so intimidated… I felt like, because she was winning, I was losing, because I was always comparing myself to her story.
+I used to look at women, powerful women, I would be so intimidated… I felt like because she was winning, I was losing because I was always comparing myself to her story.
 But the truth is, I don’t know what she had to do to get there, whether good or bad.
 I see how hard I work behind closed doors… if I can be genuine and proud of myself behind closed doors, it’s easy for me to do it for other people because it’s coming from a real place.

 CEI: Wallway Technologies is another one of your businesses.
 Can you tell us more about what you do in that and how it came to be?

-Waller: That one officially started May 2018.
-Essentially, it’s a tech firm where we do tech consulting… Our main service right now is web development, but the goal within the next two years is to expand and specialize in IoT Solutions and Blockchain technology… We have clients that are across the country and we also service people here locally.
+Waller: That one officially started in May 2018.
+Essentially, it’s a tech firm where we do tech consulting… Our main service right now is web development, but the goal within the next two years is to expand and specialize in IoT Solutions and Blockchain technology… We have clients that are across the country and we also serve people here locally.